 You need to take the initiative to connect more.
 Call them, add them on Facebook, or invite them to grab a drink or coffee with you.
 It’s just like dating.
 If you don’t take the initiative, nothing will ever happen.

 Think about some fun things you could do to cultivate the friendship.
-You need to take another step in order to move the friendship forward.
+You need to take another step in order to move the friendship forward and influence people.